pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 Installation from Source
 ------------------------

-Singularity Community Edition can be installed from source directly, or by building an RPM package from the source.
-Various Linux distributions also package Singularity, but their packages may not be up-to-date with the upstream version on GitHub.
+Apptainer Community Edition can be installed from source directly, or by building an RPM package from the source.
+Various Linux distributions also package Apptainer, but their packages may not be up-to-date with the upstream version on GitHub.

-To install Singularity directly from source, follow the procedure below.
+To install Apptainer directly from source, follow the procedure below.
 Other methods are discussed in the :ref:`Installation
 <installation>` section.

 ..
 Note::

-    This quick-start that you will install as ``root`` using ``sudo``, so that Singularity uses the default ``setuid`` workflow, and all features are available.
-See the :ref:`non-setuid installation <install-nonsetuid>` section of this guide for detail of how to install as a non-root user, and how this affects the functionality of Singularity.
+    This quick-start that you will install as ``root`` using ``sudo``, so that Apptainer uses the default ``setuid`` workflow, and all features are available.
+See the :ref:`non-setuid installation <install-nonsetuid>` section of this guide for detail of how to install as a non-root user, and how this affects the functionality of Apptainer.

 Install Dependencies